Adventure Motorcycle Camping. A Packing Guide

 mobile phone and charger

 Headlamp.
 When you need both hands free to work on your bike at night.
-Waterproof is also a good idea.
-Amazon has a huge selection Here
+There’s a huge range to choose from and they’re a pretty cheap item.

 Packed and set to go!